How to read sleep graphs

 Actigraph

-• Shows the intensity of your nightly movements.
+• Visualizes the intensity of your movements.

 graph phase